radareorg/radare2-book/src/analysis/emulation.md

 # Emulation

-One of the most important things to remember in reverse engineering is a core difference between static analysis and dynamic analysis.
-As many already know, static analysis suffers from the path explosion problem, which is impossible to solve even in the most basic way without at least partial emulation.

-Thus, many professional reverse engineering tools use code emulation while performing an analysis of binary code, and radare2 is no different here.
+Understanding the distinction between static analysis and dynamic analysis is crucial in reverse engineering. radare2 uses two different kind of instruction information to perform static analysis:

+* OpType, Instruction Family plus other static details
+* ESIL expression associated

-For partial emulation (or imprecise full emulation) radare2 uses its own intermediate language and virtual machine called [ESIL](../disassembling/esil.md).
+Radare2 employs its own intermediate language and virtual machine, known as ESIL, for partial emulation (or imprecise full emulation).

-Radare2 supports this kind of partial emulation for all platforms that implement ESIL "uplifting" (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).

-One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.
+Radare2's [ESIL](../disassembling/esil.md) supports partial emulation across all platforms by evaluating those expressions.

+## Use Cases

+There are many use cases for ESIL in radare2, not just bare code emulation:

+* Resolve indirect branches
+* Determine the likelity of a branch
+* Search memory addresses matching complex nested conditionals
+* Find out computed pointer references (`aae` or `/re`)
+* Execution of a function portion
+* Simulate behaviour of syscalls and imports
+* r2wars (let's play!)

-To see the ESIL representation of a program, one can use the `ao` command or enable the `asm.esil` configuration variable to check if the program was correctly uplifted and to grasp how ESIL works:
+To view the ESIL representation of your program, use the `ao~esil` command or enable the `asm.esil` configuration variable.
+This will let you verify how the code is uplifted from assembly to ESIL and understand better how that works internally.

 ```
 [0x00001660]> pdf